G-Core/product-documentation/documentation/cloud/virtual-instances/volumes/create-and-configure-volumes.md

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/volumes/create-and-configure-volumes/new-volume-volumes-page.png" alt="Dialog with options for configuring new volume" width="75%">

 4\.
-Specify how many GB of disk space you need.
+Specify how many GiB of disk space you need.
 If it exceeds your current limit, [send a request for quota increase](https://gcore.com/docs/cloud/getting-started/request-a-quota-increase#how-to-send-a-request).

 5\.
 Select [volume type](https://gcore.com/docs/cloud/virtual-instances/volumes/about-volumes#available-volume-types).
 Faster volume types are designed for latency-sensitive transactional operations and storing critical data.
 Slower volumes are more suitable for archived or non-critical data and for less frequent operations.